 Living in Detroit as an expat

-Detroit is the most populous city in the state of Michigan and the largest which sits on the border of Canada and the United States.
-It has earned a reputation as being an American cultural hub, producing iconic contributions to the country’s music, art and design scenes.
+Detroit is the most populous city in the state of Michigan and has earned a reputation as being an American cultural hub, producing iconic contributions to the country’s automotive, music, art and design scenes.

-Expat parents will be happy to find a great selection of reputable schools available, including private and international institutions.
-Schools offering the International Baccalaureate are common, as well as others adhering to their respective countries’ home curricula.
-Faith-based institutions are also present, as well as those who focus on Montessori and Waldorf teachings.
+Parents moving to Detroit will be happy to find a great selection of reputable schools available, including private and international institutions.
+Faith-based institutions are also present, as well as those that focus on Montessori and Waldorf teachings.

 For students, the city has two large universities, the University of Detroit Mercy and Wayne State University, while there are many smaller colleges and higher-learning institutions dotted throughout the city.